vinsfortunato/hid4flutter/README.md

 These features are planned to be developed but currently not supported:

-- **Get device HID report descriptor**: request the report descriptor from the device and return it as a structured objects represeting the HID collections.
+- **Get device HID report descriptor**: request the report descriptor from the device and return it as a structured objects representing the HID collections.
   Using hidapi version >= 0.14.0 gives the ability to easily get the report descriptor bytes.
 A parser is required however to get a structured object.
-- **Notify about device connection/disconnection events**: add the possibility to listen connection/disconnection events to avoid polling getDevices(...) function.
+- **Notify about device connection/disconnection events**: add the possibility to listen connection/disconnection events and avoid polling getDevices(...) function.

 ## License